-ON THIS PAGE: You will find out more about what factors increase the chance of developing brain stem glioma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing brain stem glioma.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

-Doctors and researchers don’t know what causes most childhood tumors, including brain stem glioma.
+Doctors and researchers do not know what causes most childhood tumors, including brain stem glioma.
 There is some evidence that genetic factors may play a role in a small percentage of brain stem gliomas.
-Genetic conditions associated with a higher risk of developing a CNS tumor include Li-Fraumeni syndrome, neurofibromatosis type 1 (NF1), nevoid basal cell carcinoma syndrome, tuberous sclerosis, and Turcot syndrome.